erinkahn/cloverHill/readme.md

 `dist` stands for "distribution".
 It's all the assets that your website needs to run.
 CSS for style (there's a reset in there too), JS for interactivity, and an image, as an example.
 Until you get good, just stay in `dist`.

 `src` stands for source.
 When you're ready to use transpiled SCSS, and concatenated, transpiled ES6, you need to separate the code you write (the source, `src`) from the code you deploy (or distribute, `dist`).
-At that time, start working in `src` and let gulp handle `src` for you.
+At that time, use `src` for files you need compiled/compressed/error-checked, like SCSS, JS, and images, and let gulp handle putting them in `dist` for you.
+Other stuff like fonts, video, or JS written by others (plugins), put straight in dist too.

+Paths written in your HTML, CSS, JS, etc to refer to other files will ALWAYS refer to them in dist.
+The websites only knows about dist.
+If you refer to files in src, you screwed up.

 ###  Getting started with this Starter Template